MichaelGrafnetter/active-directory-firewall/ADDS/README.md

 Indicates whether remote performance log access should be enabled.

-If true, corresponding ports are open and remote Performance Log management will be available.
-If false, Performance Log cannot be managed remotely.
+If `true`, corresponding ports are open and remote Performance Log management will be available.
+If `false`, Performance Log cannot be managed remotely.

 ```yaml
 Type: Boolean